dzlau/stripe-supabase-saas-template/README.md

 ### Setup Stripe

-In order to collect payments and setup subscriptions for your users, we will be making use of [Stripe Checkout](https://stripe.com/payments/checkout) and [Stripe Pricing Tables](https://docs.stripe.com/payments/checkout/pricing-table)
+In order to collect payments and setup subscriptions for your users, we will be making use of [Stripe Checkout](https://stripe.com/payments/checkout) and [Stripe Pricing Tables](https://docs.stripe.com/payments/checkout/pricing-table) and [Stripe Webhooks]()

 1. [Register for Stripe](https://dashboard.stripe.com/register)
 2. get your `STRIPE_SECRET_KEY` key and add it to `.env.local`.
 Stripe has both a Test and Production API key.
 Once you verify your business on Stripe, you will be able to get access to production mode.
 But until then, we can use [Stripe's Test Mode](https://docs.stripe.com/test-mode) to build our app